bakaichi/ImBored-JPC/README.md

 ## 📝 Project Description

 The **ImBored App** The ImBored App is an engaging platform that enables users to explore and manage activities with filtering and location-based mapping.
 It integrates Firebase Authentication for user security and Google Maps for location management.
-Users can create, edit, view, and filter activities with various customization options.
+Users can create, edit, view, and filter activities with various options.

 ## 🔑 Test Account